-The risk associated with rail transport of hazardous material is an ongoing subject of interest to industry, government and the public.
-A variety of approaches have been considered or adopted to manage and reduce this risk including: special operating practices to reduce the likelihood or severity of accidents (1), improved training of personnel (2), and enhancing tank car safety design (3, 4, 5, 6, 7, 8, 9).
-Another approach receiving considerable attention is rerouting of hazardous material shipments (10, 11, 12, 13, 14).
+The risk associated with rail transport of hazardous materials is an ongoing subject of interest to industry, government, and the public.
+A variety of approaches have been considered or adopted to manage and reduce this risk, including special operating practices to reduce the likelihood or severity of accidents (1), improve training of personnel (2), and enhance tank car safety design (3-9).
+Another